Azure/Azure-Sentinel/Playbooks/Send-IngestionCostAlert/readme.md

 ![04-Azuredeploy](../Send-IngestionCostAlert/images/04-azuredeploy.png)

 6. Log into the Azure portal

-7. Enter the following information:
+7. Enter the following information

 -	Subscription: Select the Subscription
 -	Resource Group: Select the RG